-Volunteering at RMIT is a great way to meet new people, develop your skills and get more out of your university experience.
+Volunteering is a great way to meet new people, develop your skills and get more out of your university experience.

 What is volunteering?